Clerks III

 The inciting incident occurs at 12 minutes when Randal suffers a massive heart attack behind the counter and collapses.
 Dante finds him unconscious.
 This near-death experience shatters the status quo..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This reveals the protagonist's commitment to Randal decides to make a movie about his life at the Quick Stop.
+This shows the protagonist's commitment to Randal decides to make a movie about his life at the Quick Stop.
 He actively chooses to create something meaningful, recruiting Dante, Jay, Silent Bob, and Elias to help make "Convenience."., moving from reaction to action.

 At 49 minutes, the Midpoint arrives at 49% of the runtime—precisely centered, creating perfect narrative symmetry.
 Significantly, this crucial beat They screen the rough cut of their movie.
 Everyone loves it.
 Randal feels validated—he's created something real.
 False victory: making the movie seems to have solved everything., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 72 minutes (72% through) represents the emotional nadir.
 Here, Dante has a breakdown, exploding at Randal.
 He reveals the depth of his grief over Becky and accuses Randal of being selfish, using everyone for his vanity project.
 Dante quits.
-Their friendship appears dead., shows the protagonist at their lowest point.
+Their friendship appears dead., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 79 minutes initiates the final act resolution at 79% of the runtime.
 Randal realizes the movie isn't about him—it's about their friendship.
 He goes to Dante and apologizes, acknowledging his selfishness.
 The film is a love letter to their shared life, not a monument to himself., demonstrating the transformation achieved throughout the journey.